ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Processing Nodelists as Arguments

-When any `singular-path` or function expression with declared type of `SingleNodeType` appears as an argument for a parameter of type `ValueType`, each such path or function expression is replaced by the value of its node or `Nothing` if it is empty.
+When any `singular-path` or function expression with declared type of `SingleNodeType` appears as an argument for a parameter of type `ValueType`, each such path or function expression is replaced by the value of its node if the resulting nodelist is non-empty or by `Nothing` otherwise.

 When any `filter-path` or function expression with declared type of `SingleNodeType` or `NodesType` appears as an argument for a parameter of type `LogicalType`, each such path or function expression is replaced by `LogicalTrue` if the resulting nodelist contains any nodes and `LogicalFalse` if the resulting nodelist is empty.